38 Idioms About Missing Someone

 Other ways to say: Miss you, want you here

-8. Like a part of me is missing
+8. Like a Part of Me Is Missing

-Example Sentence:
+Example Sentences:

 • She’s been gone for a week, and it feels like a part of me is missing.